reesericci/reesericci/README.md

-## Helloo there! 👋 -- I'm Reese (reesericci)
+## Hello there! 👋 -- I'm Reese (reesericci)
-A lienux+ certified hooman in the education system who creates apparently useful stuff on the interwebs.
+A linux+ certified human in the education system who creates apparently useful stuff on the internet.

 I like penguins, dinosaurs, strongly typed coffee, cybernetically enhanced web apps, and ships!
 (if anyone can understand those references please email me at me@reeseric.ci)